Shridharshukl/Python-Flask-application_AWS-CodeBuild/README.md

 # Simple Python Flask App

-This project demonstrates how to create a simple Python Flask application and deploy it using Docker and AWS CodeBuild.
+This project demonstrates how to create a Portfolio Python Flask application and deploy it using Docker and AWS CodeBuild and AWS CodeDeploy.

 ## Setup